 The Distance Selling Regulations were passed to protect consumers when they buy many goods and services over the internet, by telephone or mail or indeed entering into contracts at a distance from the supplier who offers them to you.

 The stimulus for giving consumers extra and beneficial protection in such deals, is that the consumer does not have the advantage of meeting with the supplier face-to-face and inspecting the goods or services offered for sale.

-Let’s face it if you go into a building a shop or an office you get a feel for the enterprise you are considering engaging with at a distance causes a consumer a little less knowledge.
+Let’s face it if you go into a building a shop or an office you get a feel for the enterprise you are considering engaging whilst at a distance causes a consumer less knowledge.

 (Those initial regulations where the subject of amendments, which were adopted and passed in 2005).
 The amendments addressed realistic problems faced by service providers in getting written information to customers.